 A tune, an image, a color pop into her mind and Euzhan embarks on the writing of

 Siméon as if tomorrow was her last day.
 She pulls on everything she’s learned,

 every single thing that made her the artist she became.

 Siméon becomes a lively movie, a real extravaganza of color and music, an

 antidote to gloom, a tribute to all that the Caribbean can create for our delight.

-seminal movie, the classic Sugar Cane Alley.
+after her seminal movie, the classic Sugar Cane Alley.